matjaz99/eventlogger/README.md

 At the end, eventlogger is a proxy between an event sender and database and it relays on the configuration of the sender (eg. fluentd configuration).
 See examples of fluentd configuration that is supported by eventlogger - HERE.

+## Webhooks

+Webhooks are http endpoints where data from various sources is sent from.
+Each webhook endpoint implements specific parser and processing of the data.
+At the end, the data ends in normalized and uniform format in the database.

 ### Event model

 Each event in eventlogger consists of 3 basic fields: